How to Install John the Ripper on all platforms

 $ sudo apt update & sudo apt upgrade

-After the complete system upgrade, you are good to install John the Ripper in your system using the below command.
+After the complete system upgrade, you are good to install John the Ripper on your system using the below command:

 $ sudo apt install john

-In the RHEL system, you need to take the help of snap to install John the Ripper.
-Before starting with the installation, add below the EPEL repository depending upon the RHEL version.
+In the RHEL system, you need to take the help of Snap to install John the Ripper.
+Before starting with the installation, add the EPEL repository below, depending on the RHEL version.

 RHEL 8